 Relationship issues are also important.
 Your partner may worry about how to express love physically and emotionally after treatment, especially after surgery.
 But breast cancer can be a growth experience for couples – especially when partners take part in decision-making and go along to treatments.

-To learn more, see Sexuality for the Woman with Cancer.
+To learn more, see our section on sexuality for women with cancer.